Fairwater Estate by Frasers Property Australia

 The achievement means Fairwater is the first project in New South Wales to be awarded a 6 Star Green Star – Communities rating – the highest possible recognition.
 Only a handful of projects have received this rating nationally.

-Installation of the GeoAir the geothermal heating and cooling technology is a key point of difference at Fairwater.
-It’s the largest geothermal community in the southern hemisphere and the technology will be accessible to every one of the approximately 900 homes on site.
+Installation of the GeoAir geothermal heating and cooling technology is a key point of difference at Fairwater and will be available to all 900 homes on site.

-An environmental first for new communities in Australia when it was unveiled at Fairwater in 2014, the geothermal technology saves significant energy compared to traditional air conditioning systems, with the potential to save residents over 60% in heating and cooling energy costs compared to a standard air-conditioned home, based on equivalent house size and power usage.
+An environmental first for new communities in Australia when it was unveiled at Fairwater in 2014, the geothermal technology will save homeowners in heating and cooling costs compared with traditional air conditioning systems.

-Installing geothermal systems at scale require significant co-ordination and planning prior to commencement.
-With no access available post construction, it was important that geothermal loops were installed prior to any building works.
-Installation process has been developed in partnership with Frasers to integrate within existing processes
+Installing geothermal systems at scale requires significant co-ordination and planning prior to commencement.
+With no access available after construction, it was important that geothermal loops were installed prior to any building works.

 - Design team locate heat pump position on DA drawings